ibm-cloud-docs/event-notifications/en-email-templates.md

    * `personalization`: Specifies from where to select personalization values in the send notifications payload.
    * `ibmenmailto`: Iterate through an array of emails to which mapping can be done for personalization.
    * `name`: Specifies which value to select from a key.

+## Custom Email Notification
+{: #en-custom-email-notification}

+Provide a subject and construct the body.
+Include a placeholder for inserting the unsubscribe text, along with the unsubscription URL.
+This placeholder, represented as `{{ibmen_unsubscription}}`, is used to substitute the unsubscription URL.

+In the send notification payload, add a `personalization` parameter to enable it.
+See the following examples for more details.

 ### Send notification payload example
 {: #send-payload}